rachelnertia/rachelnertia.github.io/_drafts/json-hpp.md

 ---
-title: Handling JSON with jsonhpp
+title: Handling JSON with json.hpp
 comments: true
 layout: post
 category: Programming
 tags: [ JSON, C++ ]
 ---

-json.hpp is a single-header C++ library for handling JSON.
+[json.hpp](https://github.com/nlohmann/json) is a single-header C++ library for handling [JSON](https://en.wikipedia.org/wiki/JSON).
 It provides easy, clean ways to read from and write to JSON files.

 Reading in JSON from a file is easy.
-Let's say we've got a file called 'data.json' which looks like this:
+Let's say you've got a file called 'data.json' which looks like this:

 ```json
 {